 Welcomed at my new address

-Now just to keep my life story going in a chronological way, let me talk about how I was welcome at my uncle house; we reaching my uncle house and were greeted by the people that were in at that time of the day, as there were some that had gone to work, you see, there were quite a few people living at my uncle house already, and they were all from the town that I came from, so, we all knew each other somehow.
-Here I am not going to be very personal and tell you their name, I am not going to do that for a couple of reasons; you see, if it happens that any of these people read these articles, I don’t know whether they like the idea of being mentioned here; therefore, I am going to tell you things that happened and keep everything impersonal if I can.
+Now, let me talk how I was welcome at my uncle house; we reaching my uncle house and were greeted by the people that were in at that time of the day, since there were people that had gone to work, you see, there were quite a few people living at my uncle house already, and they were all from the same town that I came from, so, we all knew each other already.
+Here I am not going to tell you their names, because I don’t know whether they like the idea of being mentioned here; therefore, I am going to tell you in a general way just things that happened and keep everything impersonal.

-So, I was saying that I had reached my final destination in Brisbane city at my uncle house, and greeted those that were there at that time, then we unloaded my luggage and we started to talk about the town I came from Genzano di Lucania, with the people that were present, because they were all from the same town as I have said already, and they wanted to know as much as they could about their relatives.
-While we were unloading at the same time I was telling them about the presents that I brought from my own family to my uncle, they were mostly some local town produce the largest of them was now a seven litre demijohn of wine, since the ten litre broke on the way, I had also some 6 litre of pure olive oil and a large tray of homemade large biscuits that we make in Genzano when somebody gets married, there were also other presents that I was going to give them as soon as I would unpack my own luggage.
+So, reached my final destination in Brisbane city at my uncle house, and greeted those that were there, we unloaded my luggage and we started to talk about the town I came from, Genzano di Lucania, with the people that were present, because they were all from the same town as I have said already, and they wanted to know as much as they could about their relatives.
+While we were unloading at the same time I was telling them about the presents that I brought from my own family to my uncle, they were mostly local town produce the largest of them was now a seven litre demijohn of wine, since the ten litre broke on the way, I had also some 6 litre of pure olive oil and a large tray of homemade large biscuits that we make in Genzano when somebody gets married, there were other presents that I was going to give them as soon as I would unpack my own luggage.

 Soon everybody came back from work, and I greeted every one of them and told them as much as I could about things that they wanted to know.
-Evening came and we had dinner and after that I retired to my bedroom, where my new bed that my brother had bought me was ready for a good night sleep on firm ground after being a whole month on the ship.
-Now before we go on about telling our readers the timber houses of Brisbane city, let us first tell about some positive sights that one can see in this city of Brisbane.
+Evening came and we had dinner and after that I retired to my bedroom, where my new bed that my brother had bought me was ready for a good night sleep on firm ground, after being a whole month on the ship.
+Now before we go on about telling about the timber houses of Brisbane city, let us first tell about some positive sights that we can see in this city of Brisbane.

 Inside Brisbane City Hall